Frequently Asked Questions

 The goal is to increase behaviors that are helpful and decrease behaviors that are harmful or affect learning.
 ABA can help:

-This is a credentialed 40-hour training, to prepare for the RBT and ABAT exam.
+This is a credentialed 40-hour training to prepare for the RBT and ABAT exam.
+You can also become an IBT (International Behavior Therapist).
 That means that you can choose what certificate you want when you finalize the course, giving you limitless opportunities!
-The 40-hour course will prepare the learner to take the Behavior Analyst Certification Board (BACB) Competency Assessment exam, and the Qualified Applied Behavior Analysis Credentialing Board’s (QABA) exam.
+The 40-hour course will prepare the learner to take the Behavior Analyst Certification Board (BACB) Competency Assessment exam, the Qualified Applied Behavior Analysis Credentialing Board’s (QABA) exam, and the International Behavior Analysis Organization (IBAO) exam.

-The RBT training is based on the RBT Task List 2nd edition and is designed to meet the 40-hour training requirement for the RBT credential.
-This program is offered independent of the BACB.
+The RBT training is based on the RBT Task List 3rd edition (starting 1/1/26) and is designed to meet the 40-hour training requirement for the RBT credential.
+This program is offered independently of the BACB.

-This ABAT training is credentialed and approved by the QABA, to prepare you for the Applied Behavior Analysis Technician (ABAT) exam.
+The ABAT training is credentialed and approved by the QABA to prepare you for the Applied Behavior Analysis Technician (ABAT) exam.

-The RBT and ABAT training is for educators, parents and other professionals who would like to learn evidence-based Applied Behavior Analysis (ABA) principles and strategies for helping clients, and family members with developmental challenges, various disorders and/or behavior challenges.
+The RBT, ABAT, and IBT training are for educators, parents, and other professionals who would like to learn evidence-based Applied Behavior Analysis (ABA) principles and strategies for helping clients and family members with developmental challenges, various disorders, and/or behavior challenges.
 In addition, ABA can be used in management processes as well.

-We offer ABAT and RBT credentialed 40-hour courses; Verbal Behavior; Behavior Management; Parent Training and Reinforcement strategies.
+We offer ABAT, IBT, and RBT credentialed 40-hour courses; Verbal Behavior; Behavior Management; Parent Training and Reinforcement strategies.
 We are continuously developing other courses.

-This is a 40-hour training program that covers the RBT Task list (2nd edition) and QABA requirements, the relevant ethical code elements and an overview of the BCBA/QBA; BCaBA/QASP-S; and RBT/ABAT roles.
+This is a 40-hour training program that covers the RBT Task list (2nd edition), QABA and IBAO requirements, the relevant ethical code elements and an overview of the BCBA/QABA/IBAO; BCaBA/QASP-S/IBA; and RBT/ABAT/IBT roles.
+If you are interested in becoming an International Behavior Therapist (IBT) the RBT can follow the steps through this hyperlink and become an IBT as wel.
+The ABAT can follow the steps through this hyperlink, and become an IBT as well.

-Yes, you can earn 40 SKJ points for the ABAT and RBT training.
+Yes, you can earn 40 SKJ points for the ABAT, IBT and RBT training.
 The training is accredited.

 For the RBT, the credential requirements are established by the BACB.
 The applicant must: